Official bilingualism in Canada: Direct monetary cost of official bilingualism

-Distribution of wealth between official and Deaf, indigenous, and other unofficial linguistic communities
+Distribution of wealth between official and deaf, indigenous, and other unofficial linguistic communities

-In MAKING THE MOST OF THE ACTION PLAN FOR OFFICIAL LANGUAGES 2018-2023: INVESTING IN OUR FUTURE, the standing Committee on Official languages states:
+In Making the Most of the Action Plan for Official Languages 2018-2023: Investing in Our Future, the Standing Committee on Official languages states:

 ‘CPF British Columbia and Yukon has already identified three strategies: recruiting from other provinces and territories and from abroad; supporting post-secondary institutions so they can train more teachers; and supporting teachers.’

 The linguistic provisions of the Canadian Charter of Rights and Freedoms, the Official Languages Act, the Consumer Packaging and Labelling Act, the Immigration and Refugee Protection Act, and other laws obligate a greater demand for English and French speakers (even foreign ones if necessary) than a freer linguistic market would require.
 This, combined with English and French being more difficult to learn than some languages due to their orthographic (especially for the Deaf, dyslexics, and Deaf-dyslexics), grammatical, and lexical particularities, accentuates the wealth gap between official and Deaf, indigenous, and other unofficial language communities by limiting market supply and blocking equal access to Federal and federally-regulated employment ranging from the packaging and labelling industries all the way up to appointments to the Supreme Court of Canada for unofficial language communities.
 Perry Bellegarde and Romeo Sagansh have addressed this concern as it applies to indigenous peoples.

 In Parlez-vous francais?
 The advantages of bilingualism in Canada, published by the Canadian Council on Learning, page 4 states:

 ‘The bilingual advantage appears to extend to individual income.
 According to the 2001 Canadian census, people who speak both official languages had a median income ($24,974) that was nearly 10% higher than that of those who speak English only ($22,987) and 40% higher than that of those who speak French only ($17,659).
 Similar gaps remain after controlling for individual characteristics such as educational attainment and work experience.’

 While the inherent difficulties of English and French can prevent some from learning them well, their international spread can greatly benefit those who have the means to learn them well.